-How Is Visitation Determined
+How Is Child Visitation In New York Determined

 Determining whether or not a non-custodial parent is allowed visitation with the child or children involved in a divorce is a prominent question presented by both parents.
-When a court awards custody to a parent, known as the custodial parent, a non-custodial parent typically retains some right to visitation.
+When a court awards child custody to a parent, known as the custodial parent, a non-custodial parent typically retains some right to visitation.

 This is true except in cases in which visitation with the non-custodial parent is determined to be detrimental to the child.
 Common examples of this include when the non-custodial parent has a history of neglect or abuse.
 In general, judges view it as the best possible outcome for children when they have some type of relationship and regular interaction with both parents, regardless of which parent maintains custody.